syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 ### To save data as a Base64 string

-In the Spreadsheet control, there is currently no direct option to save and open data as a `Base64` string.
+In the Spreadsheet control, there is currently no direct option to save data as a `Base64` string.
 You can achieve this by saving the Spreadsheet data as blob data and then converting that saved blob data to a `Base64` string using `FileReader`.

 > You can get the Spreadsheet data as blob in the [saveComplete](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.spreadsheet.spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_SaveComplete) event when you set the  `needBlobData` as **true** and `isFullPost` as **false** in the [beforeSave](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.spreadsheet.spreadsheet.html#Syncfusion_EJ2_Spreadsheet_Spreadsheet_BeforeSave) event.